-First Section: the first section covers the benefits of earning an online MBA as well as what to consider.
+First Section Below: the first section covers the benefits of earning an online MBA as well as what to consider.

-Second Section: the second section covers the Top Online MBA Programs and Schools, which is especially valuable as you evaluate different business colleges.
+Second Section Below: the second section is a directory of Online MBA Programs and Schools, which is especially valuable as you evaluate different online business programs.

 Benefits of Earning An Online MBA

 - Real-world Experience

 - Student-to-Faculty and Peer-to-Peer Interaction